manureta/suite/docs/usermanual/source/processing/processes/raster/multiplycoverages.rst

 * ``coverageA``: ``medford:elevation``
 * ``coverageA``: result of ``gs:RangeLookup``

-:download:`Download complete chained XML request <xml/multiplycoverages.xml>`
+:download:`Download complete chained XML request <xml/multiplycoverages.xml>`.

 .. figure:: img/multiplycoveragesUI.png

    *gs:MultiplyCoverages example parameters (part 1)*

+.. todo:: Range parameter is (1000-1500) in this graphic, but (1000;1500) in the above.
+Is the graphic wrong?

 .. figure:: img/multiplycoveragesUI2.png